-Much has been written and said about the permanency of conjugal love after death, and we often hear beautiful descriptions of the meeting of freed spirits, of husband and wife on the shores of the immortal life, .
-There can be no doubt that such love survives the shock of death of the physical body, and in the sphere immediately above this, contributes to the joys of existence.
-Yet the proposition has axiomatic force, that whatever has relation only to this mortal life, and not to immortality, will sconer or later disappear.
-Nature in her interminable series of living beings, from the atomic to man, ever keeps one aim in view, the evolution of a perfect individual being in its most perfect estate.
-Sexual distinctions are her method of propagation, and arise from necessity, and have only this one object in view.
-With this distinction is correlated, or of necessity accompanies, others of dependent character.
+Much has been written and said about the permanency of conjugal love after death, and ve often hear beautiful descriptions of the meeting of freed spirits; of husband and wife on the shores of the immortal life. ' There can be no doubt that such love survives the shock of death of the physical body, and in the sphere humediately above this, contributes to the joys of existence.
+Yet the proposition has axiomatic force, that whatever has relation only to this mortal life, and not to immortali ty, will sooner or later disappear.
+Nature in her interminable series of living beings, from the atomic to man, ever keeps one aim in view, the evolution of a perfect indi-vidual being in its most perfect estate.
+Sexual distinctions are her method of propagation, and arise from necessity, and have only this one abject in view.
+With this distinction is cor-related, or of necessity accompanies, others of dependent character.
 The mental qualities of the parents must correspond to the diverse demands made on each.
 The qualities of mother and of father are stamped even on the qualities of the spirit.
-This is in accordance with the unity of design cates are on that dis ey should have their rights, v they tread on my toes.
-My wn; let no poachers encroach
+This is in accordance with the unity of design ey should have their rights, v they tread on my toes.
+My wn; let no poachers encroach.